doingandlearning/playwright-with-ts/readme.md

 ## Aim

 The aim of the workshop is to enable testers with extensive Selenium and Java experience to transition to using Playwright with TypeScript for web application testing.
-By the end of the day, participants will be able to set up Playwright, write and run tests, manage advanced test scenarios, and integrate Playwright into CI/CD pipelines.
+By the end of the day, participants will be able to set up Playwright, write and run tests, manage advanced test scenarios, and know how Playwright fits into CI/CD pipelines.

 ## Agenda